 Looking for the best Todoist alternatives?

-Todoist is no stranger to project management; they’ve been alive and kicking since 2007!
+Todoist is no stranger to project management; it’s been alive and kicking since 2007!

 What Is Todoist?

-Todoist is a minimalistic task management tool that allows you to organize, plan, and collaborate on projects.
+Todoist is a task management tool that allows you to organize, plan, and collaborate on lists and projects.
+Its clean and intuitive interface makes it an attractive software option for individuals and small teams alike.
+Some of its best features include:

 - Assign tasks to yourself or your team